 Eventually all of us will experience loss…….but what will we do with it?
 Life is like that, it rubs us up and churns us and forces us to either adapt or die.
 The funny thing is, adapting is just as natural as dying.
 Another thing is, dealing with grief is not trying your best to make them forget or stuffing it, just as I don’t believe forgiveness equates to forgetting…..it’s so much more.
 Memories must be honoured and treasured, that’s healthy.

-I still have both parents alive and for that I am grateful, and I am blessed to never experience major trauma the way some have, yet I still carry with me from childhood a lot of brokenness and pain to adulthood.
+I still have both parents alive and for that I am grateful, and I am blessed to never experience major trauma the way some have, yet I still carry with me from childhood a lot of brokenness and pain.
 Children are fragile and are like sponge.
 It’s the adults job to train them and we have to train them about difficult and intangible things too.
 Unfortunately a lot of caregivers or guardians are themselves too immersed in their grief to properly process and help these vulnerable ones around them.
 That’s one of the reasons it takes a village.
 Then there are other issues, do boys grieve differently from girls?
 How long will it take to move from one stage to the next?
 Is there a one size fits all panacea?
 I wish I knew those answers……..